deanebarker/content-cloud-profile-visitor-groups/README.md

 ## Details

 ### The Profile Data Store
-This library allows a key/value store to be instantiated and bound to a cookie sent with the user's requests.
+This library allows a key/value store to be instantiated and (in the default implementation) bound to a cookie sent with the user's requests.
 This key-value store can be populated with data representing a user's demographic/profile information.
 This data population can happen at instantiation (the intention of the library), or dynamically, during the session (not really intended, but available).

 The key/value store is a `Dictionary<string,string>`.
 All data is stored as a string, and converted for evaluation.